abstractitptyltd/puppet-monitoring/README.md

     $monitoring::params::notification_period
     # when to send notifications for this host

 Extra params for setting up a notify script for sms alerts.
 I only have a script for clickatell right now so the defaults set that up.
+Using monitoring class

+    $monitoring::sms_notify_script_name
+    # name of the script
+    # this will get used in contact templates
+    $monitoring::sms_notify_script_template
+    # template to use for setting up the script
+    $monitoring::sms_host_notify_command_args
+    # args to use for the host notify command
+    $monitoring::sms_notify_command_args
+    # args to use for the service notify command

+using monitoring::params class
     $monitoring::params::sms_notify_script_name
     # name of the script
     # this will get used in contact templates